65 Cool Tattoo Meanings

-Paw print: Depends on the type of paw: Bear prints are a symbol of strength while a dog paw is a symbol of light-heartedness and loyalty.
+Paw print: Depends on the type of paw: Bear prints represent strength while a dog paw is a symbol of light-heartedness and loyalty.

-Tree: Symbol of life and longevity.
+Tree: Life and longevity.
 Large root systems symbolize a good support system, and a bud on a tree stands for a new beginning.

-Tree of life: Symbolizes a deep connection with Mother Earth.
-An abundance of life, a fruitful existence.
+Tree of life: Symbolizes a deep connection with Mother Earth, an abundance of life, and a fruitful existence.

-Dead tree: Symbolization of a loved one lost, sorrow, mourning.
+Dead tree: Commemoration of a loved one lost; sorrow, mourning.

-Sun: Symbol of the giver of life, nature, and nurture.
+Sun: The giver of life; nature and nurture.

-Rainbow: Good fortune, representation of the beauty that comes after the storm or a struggle.
+Rainbow: Good fortune, representation of the beauty that comes after a storm or struggle.

 Rose: Natural beauty and fertility.

-Dandelion: A symbol of wishes and dreams, letting go of what’s not in your control.
+Dandelion: Wishes and dreams, letting go of what’s not in your control.

 Dragon: In Asia, dragons are a symbol of power and longevity.
 In Europe, they are seen as something to be feared.